Michael-Sjogren/JavaGameMichaelS/README.md

 # JavaGameMichaelS - Working title

+## **Game Description**
 A javafx 2d game with basic platforming mechanics.
+The game is a work in progress , right now you can jump around on the platfroms and throw ninjastars at the static enemy ninja.

+## **Game Instructions**

 To play the game you can either open the project in an IDE or download JavaGameMichaelS.jar and run it.

-## **Game Instructions**

 ##### **SPACE : SHOOT**